Dull skin, weak hair, brittle nails

 Hair health supplements

 Having a bad hair day – or year?
-“Nourishing the hair from the inside out is the most effective way of getting hair back on track,” says Neil Moodie, session stylist and ambassador for Viviscal, the supplement that contains a protein complex, along with vitamins that improve hair health
+“Nourishing the hair from the inside out is the most effective way of getting hair back on track,” says Neil Moodie, session stylist and ambassador for Viviscal, the supplement that contains a protein complex, along with vitamins that improve hair health and thickness.

 “For best results, Viviscal must be taken for 90 days or more, but I promise you the improvement in the condition of your hair will make the wait worthwhile.”